-Key observations communicated Risk Our response to the risk to the audit committee Revenue recognition, Performed walkthroughs of significant Based on the procedures specifically in relation to classes of revenue transactions performed, we did not identify the risk of management to understand related significant any evidence of material override (Group) processes and to identify and assess misstatement in the revenue 01.0.47 the design effectiveness of key controls с, , £1,647 million (2023 - Understood how the revenue evidence of management £1,751 million) recognition policies are applied. override of controls.
-Refer to the Accounting We understood the relevant controls policies (page 149); and Note 5 of the Consolidated including IT controls over the revenue Financial Statements applications Financial Statements Tested the underlying IT systems and The majority of the Group's the controls related to manage access, sales arrangements are manage change and IT operations to generally straightforward, investigate whether there was any requiring little judgement to evidence of override of the underlying be exercised.
-IT systems which could facilitate Llouiou ex mon para anti- management override However, management's reward and incentive As part of our revenue testing, we used data applying tools on revenue used data analysis tools on revenue schemes, based on achieving populations in the year to test the sales and profit targets, may correlation of revenue to cash receipts create pressure to manipulate results. to verify the occurrence of revenue. manipulate results.
-We identified any material transactions which fell outside the expected There is a risk that transactions flow and tested these to management may override confirm that they were valid business controls to intentionally transactions and were appropriately misstate revenue through accounted for recording fictitious revenue Performed cut-off testing over a sample transactions in the underlying of revenue transactions around the year subledgers or as end date, to check that they were consolidation journals. recognised in the appropriate period recognised in the appropriate period
+Our response to the risk

+- Performed walkthroughs of significant classes of revenue transactions to understand related significant processes and to identify and assess the design effectiveness of key controls recognised in the year or - Understood how the revenue recognition policies are applied.
+We understood the relevant controls including IT controls over the revenue applications - Tested the underlying IT systems and the controls related to manage access, manage change and IT operations to investigate whether there was any evidence of override of the underlying IT systems which could facilitate management override - As part of our revenue testing, we used data analysis tools on revenue populations in the year to test the correlation of revenue to cash receipts to verify the occurrence of revenue.
+We identified any material transactions which fell outside the expected transactions flow and tested these to confirm that they were valid business transactions and were appropriately accounted for - Performed cut-off testing over a sample of revenue transactions around the year end date, to check that they were recognised in the appropriate period